scalable-arch/ECC-exercise/01_Basic/03_10_6_Systematic_code/README.md

 # Getting Started
 - $ python main.py
-- The example of execution can be found at 'ECC 1st homework.pdf'.
+- The example of execution can be found at **'ECC 1st homework.pdf'**.

 # Answer
 - CE_cnt : 1000